-Seattle Colleges Receives $1.5 Million Investment from Amazon to Broaden Access to Computer Science Degree Program
+Major Amazon Investment to Broaden Access to Computer Science Degrees

 October 12, 2022

-This gift supplements an initial grant, announced in December 2021, to launch a Bachelor’s of Science in Computer Science program at North Seattle College.
-Since announcing this investment, Seattle Colleges has hired and trained a lead faculty member and recruited 20 students for the program’s inaugural cohort, which started classes this fall.
+Amazon today announced a further $1.5 million investment in the new Bachelor of Science in Computer Science program at North Seattle College, bringing the company's cumulative investment to an extraordinary $2.5 million.
+Since the company's initial grant, Seattle Colleges has hired and trained a lead faculty member and recruited 20 students for the program’s inaugural cohort, which started classes this fall.
 The success achieved in the start-up phase led Amazon to more than double its initial investment and help ensure the program’s longevity.

 “Seattle Colleges has played an important role in training and developing our region’s workforce for decades.
 As an institution that serves this technology-driven community, we understand the value of computer science and STEM education.
 It’s only fitting that a leading technology company like Amazon would invest in its own backyard,” said Dr. Rosie Rimando-Chareunsap, Interim Chancellor of Seattle Colleges.
 “We are grateful for Amazon’s commitment to our students and faculty, and we are proud to be their partner.”